vllm-project/vllm/examples/guided_decoding.md

     {"name": "John", "age": 30}

 Note that without the guided decoding, the LLM included an extra "User" portion in the response.
 This would cause problems with downstream tasks.
-Meanwhile, the guided decoding outputted a JSON that is easily parsed without error.
+Meanwhile, the guided decoding generated a JSON that is easily parsed without error.

 ## Guided Regex <a id='guided-regex'></a>
 Regular expressions (regex) provide a powerful way to match and validate patterns in text.
 Guided Regex allows you to specify a regex pattern as a guiding mechanism, constraining the generated text to match the defined pattern.
 By providing a regex pattern, you can control the output of the language model and generate text that conforms to specific formats, such as dates, times, phone numbers, or other structured data.